Your radiation exposure

 Watch our short video which summarises the distribution of radiation dose in Ireland.

-We have published a comprehensive report on Radiation Doses received by the Irish Population.
+We have published a comprehensive report on Radiation Dose received by the Irish Population.

 Radon

 Most of the natural radioactivity we are exposed to comes from radon gas.
 Radon is a radioactive gas that comes from rocks and soils in the ground and can seep into buildings such as our homes and workplaces.
 It can build up to high levels and over time can increase our risk of getting lung cancer.
-On average, a person receives 1995 μSv per year from radon in the home and an additional 229 μSv from radon in the workplace.
-We are all exposed to different amounts of radon as the levels of radon vary depending on the area you live in and can vary from house to house and on the area you live in.
+On average, a person receives 2470 μSv per year from radon in the home.
+We are all exposed to different amounts of radon as the levels of radon vary depending on the area you live in and can vary from house to house.
 However, you can reduce your exposure to source radon by testing your home for radon and reducing any high levels, if necessary.

 Cosmic radiation

 Cosmic radiation is high-energy radiation from outer space that reaches the Earth’s surface.
-The amount of cosmic radiation we are exposed to depends on the altitude we live at.
+The amount of cosmic radiation we are exposed to depends on our current altitude.
 For example, someone living at sea level receives an average of 302 μSv from cosmic radiation.
-The dose received varies with latitude and altitude but the variability across Ireland in extremely small.
-Air crew and airline passengers receive an additional dose from cosmic radiation.
+The dose received varies with latitude and altitude but the variability across Ireland is extremely small.
+Aircrew and airline passengers receive an additional dose from cosmic radiation.
 The dose received depends on the frequency of flights and the routes flown.

 Natural radioactivity in soils

 Radioactive elements occur naturally in all rocks and soils and have been there since the creation of the Earth.
-On average, we receive 295 μSv every year from this source.
+In addition, there is a small contribution from artificial radioactivity that is present in soils from the fallout from nuclear weapons testing in the past, nuclear accidents (e.g. Chornobyl) and authorised releases from nuclear facilities abroad.
+On average, we receive 241 μSv every year from this source.

 Thoron